-3.1.2.4 Energy consumption and GHG emissions by unit of final product
+3.1.2.4 Energy consumption and greenhouse gas emissions by unit of final product

-The Energy consumption and GHG emissions by unit of final product section at the bottom presents the energy allocated to refinery products in MJ/MJ of final product.
-Note that a zero value may indicate that the product has not been allocated any emissions in the Additional inputs and options (option Pick allocation products).
-The GHG emissions allocated to refinery products in g CO2e/MJ of final product is also presented for all products to which emissions have been allocated.
+The Energy consumption and GHG emissions by unit of final product section presents the energy allocated to refinery products in MJ/MJ of final product.
+Also, the GHG emissions allocated to refinery products in g CO2e/MJ of final product is presented for all products to which emissions have been allocated.